What abortion access looks like in every state without Roe v Wade

 Florida

+The state’s law that outlaws abortions at 15 weeks of pregnancy remains in effect following an appeal from Florida Attorney General Ashley Moody to challenge a state judge ruling that temporarily blocked the law.

+On 30 June, Second Judicial Circuit Court Judge John Cooper said he would freeze the 2022 law that was set to take effect on 1 July.

-A law banning abortions at 15 weeks of pregnancy was enacted in 2022.
-Abortion is outlawed in all instances execpt to protect the life of the patient, prevent serious injury or if the foetus has a fatal abnormality.
+The ban outlaws abortion in all instances except to protect the life of the patient, prevent serious injury or if the foetus has a fatal abnormality.

 Georgia

-State officials are likely to enforce a 2019 law outlawing abortions at six weeks of pregnancy, before many people know they are pregnant.
+On 20 July, a federal appearls court upheld a 2019 law outlawing abortions at six weeks of pregnancy, before many people know they are pregnant.
 Previous law protected abortion care up to 20 weeks.

 Hawaii